 The origins of the Christian Jubilee

-of the end of the Second Vatican Council.
-This Jubilee was dedicated to Mercy and was inaugurated with the opening of the holy door of the Cathedral of Notre-Dame in Bangui, on the occasion of the Pope's apostolic trip to Africa.
+Nine extraordinary Jubilees were then proclaimed, the last of which was in 2015 by Pope Francis on the occasion of the 50th anniversary of the end of the Second Vatican Council .
+This Jubilee was dedicated to Mercy and was inaugurated with the opening of the Holy Door of the Cathedral of Notre-Dame of Bangui, on the occasion of the Pope's apostolic journey to Africa.

 What happens during the Jubilee?